Clay-foundation/model/docs/model_embeddings.md

       dimension itself is a concatenation of 1536 (6 band groups x 16x16 spatial patches of size 32x32 pixels each in a 512x512 image) + 2 (latlon embedding and time embedding) = 1538.
-   2. The mean or average is taken across the 1536 patch dimension, yielding an output embedding of shape (B, 768).
+   2. By default, the mean or average is taken across the 1536 patch dimension, yielding an output embedding of shape (B, 768).
+If patch embeddings are requested, the shape is (B, 16 * 16 * 768), one embedding per patch.

    More details of how this is implemented can be found by inspecting the `predict_step` method in the `model_clay.py` file.